AwesomedudeX/STALKER-XTREME/README.md

 # Required/Recommended PC Specs

-Note: Required specs are necessary for the game to be remotely playable with all the default mods, whereas recommended specs will run a comfortable **30-60FPS** in most areas, and will achieve up to **120FPS** in less demanding areas, like the *Fake Start* testing zone, which can be accessed by pressing **F2** from the main menu.
+Note: Required specs are necessary for the game to be remotely playable with all the default mods, whereas recommended specs will run a up to **30FPS** in most areas, and will achieve up to **60-70FPS** in less demanding areas, like the *Truck Cemetery*, or up to **100-120FPS** in the *Fake Start* testing zone, which can be accessed by pressing **F2** from the main menu.

 **Storage**: 300GB/350GB or more